WOW! I just picked up 32 boxes of donations from the PO Box ... in 2 full carts at the post office.

 ...because it might come true.

-The past 2 weeks have been phenomenal.
-As a result of the articles by reporter Dawn Reiss, the story on AOL's home page last weekend, and a podcast by KeepingScoreinChicago, emails, donations and requests have poured in.
+articles by reporter Dawn Reiss, the story on AOL's home page last weekend, and a podcast by KeepingScoreinChicago, emails, donations and requests have poured in.

 Support1000 will soon be sending donations to Smyrna, GA and Lombard, IL.